Battling Seasickness: A Sailor's Survival Guide

 Yep, I've been there too.
 But here's the thing: seasickness hasn't stopped me from living my best life on the ocean.
 Sure, it's not always smooth sailing, but the adventure is always worth it.

-For me, seasickness tends to strike when the waves get a bit wild and the sea state gets a bit choppy, mostly when the waves roll in from the side or when it's a confused sea state and your boat turns into a washing machine.
-But don't worry – I've picked up a few tricks to help ease the discomfort.
+For me, seasickness tends to strike when the waves roll in on the beam, or when there's a confused sea state and your boat turns into a washing machine.
+But thankfully, I've figured out a few tricks that help so much!
+I've listed all the tips and remedies below, but let me first tell you a personal story about being seasick mid-Atlantic! 😉

 A Tale from the Sea

 I was part of a 2-person crew on a 38ft Hallberg Rassy.
 Those are great boats, strong and robust.
-You can say they're build like a tank - which gives you a feeling of comfort, but still: it's a tiny nutshell in a very big ocean.
+You can say they're build like a tank - which gives you a feeling of comfort (big bonus is the center cockpit for sure), but still: it's a tiny nutshell in a very big ocean.
 We left Mindelo in the Cape Verdes in January 2020, heading to the Caribbean on a 2400 nautical mile journey across the Atlantic.

 The moment we left, the wind kicked in way stronger than predicted (I always expect that though) - but the wind angle was extremely unusual.
 You'd expect to hit the trade winds down there, which are easterlies.
 It was the right season and the right latitude.
 The spinnaker pole was set up and everything was prepared for a nice and smooth downwind run.